Literally, in Nicaragua

 I am not the ravenous reader that I once was, but I do go through spells of mass consumption; and then there are times when setting and timing perfectly align for specific pieces of literature.
 I had never heard of Belli or her book, but as I sat on the shores of a dormant volcano in Nicaragua, I hugged it close to me.
 Before I turned the first page, I knew that I was going to love it.

 Granada, dressed up to please the everyday tourist, made for an ideal first stop.
 Our introduction to this new-to-us country was a warm one, reminding us of our deep love for Latin America.
 The colourful colonial buildings, the marvelous church-top views, and yes, even the familiar firecrackers and loud music that kept us from very deeply sleeping.
 Volcano viewing and hiking options were in large supply and expat restaurants crammed the central core.
 Nicaraguan Disneyland is what I heard one long-term resident say further on during our trip, and I think that is a fairly accurate description.
 After our second query for where to get good local food in Granada was met with stammers and shrugs, we knew that our quest for a deeper knowledge of the country would not be fully sated there.

 We enjoyed our time in Granada – please don’t interpret that as anything else – and I’m especially glad we started there.
 But as I got further into Belli’s book and started to get a deeper view of the country, I knew that we did not osmose much culture beyond the colourful facade.

 And I really wanted to know more.

-Francisco told us of his decades of involvement, and revealed his struggles with PTSD, which is not at all surprising given the devastating affects of the revolution and the fallout that continued.
+Francisco told us of his decades of involvement and revealed his struggles with PTSD, which is not at all surprising given the devastating effects of the revolution and the fallout that continued.